withastro/roadmap/proposals/0030-core-image-story.md

 - `transform(buffer: Buffer, options: ImageTransform): { data: Buffer, format: OutputFormat }`
   - Transform and return the image.
 It is necessary to return a `format` to ensure that the proper MIME type is served to users in development and SSR.

-Ultimately, in development and SSR, it is up to the local endpoint (that `getURL` points to) to call both `parseURL` and `transform` if wanted. `transform` however, is called during the build to create the final assets files.
+Ultimately, in development and SSR, it is up to the local endpoint (that `getURL` points to) to call both `parseURL` and `transform` if wanted. `transform` however, is called automatically during the build in SSG and for pre-rendered pages to create the final assets files.

 **Optional**

+- `validateOptions(options: ImageTransform): ImageTransform`
+  - Allows you to validate and augment the options passed by the user.
+This is useful for setting default options, or telling the user that a parameter is required.
 - `getHTMLAttributes(options: ImageTransform): Record<string, any>`
   - Return all additional attributes needed to render the image in HTML.
 For instance, you might want to return a specific `class` or `style`, or `width` and `height`.